PedroBern/react-tiger-transition/docs/Screen.md

 Disable default styles applied to div container.
 You can still use `className` to set your own styles.

 type: `bool`
 defaultValue: `false`

+### `display`

+Create a display of routes.
+Works the same way, but does not animate on arriving and leaving to the base url of the screen.

+type: `bool`
+defaultValue: `false`